-Declared psychology majors enrolled in Supervised Field Placement (PSY 1900) earn credit for volunteer work in a supervised setting which has been approved by the Department of Psychology.
-The purpose of this course is to provide practical experience related to other coursework in the department, and to help students determine a career path to pursue.
+Declared psychology majors enrolled in Supervised Field Placement (PSY 1900) earn credit for volunteer work in a supervised setting approved by the Department of Psychology.
+The purpose is to provide practical experience related to other coursework and to help students determine a career path.
 Sites on the approved list are the only places where students may "intern" and receive PSY credit for their work.

-This opportunity is particularly beneficial when determining if you truly are interested in the day-to-day workings of a particular field.
-If you are interested in pursuing PSY 1900, be sure you review this guide to understand the prerequisites and requirements.
-Once you determine that an internship/field placement is an appropriate choice for you, follow these Steps to Securing a PSY 1900 Supervised Field Placement:
+This opportunity is particularly beneficial when determining your interest in the day-to-day workings of a particular field.
+Pleae review the requirements for this opportunity here before applying to a site.
+Once you determine that an internship/field placement is appropriate for you, follow these steps:

-- Discuss site specific choices aligned with your career goals with your psychology advisor.
+- Discuss site specific choices aligned with your goals with your psychology advisor.

 - If positions are available, the Site Supervisor will offer you an interview.
-At that time, discuss with the Site Supervisor the number of hours you are desiring for placement according to the number of credits you are seeking.
-If accepted for an internship, the Site Supervisor will work with you to create a schedule to complete the number of hours required for credit.
+At that time, discuss with the supervisor the number of hours you are desiring for placement according to the number of credits you are seeking.
+If accepted for an internship, the Site Supervisor will work with you to create a schedule to complete the number of hours required.

-- Once accepted for a placement, you will need to complete the Learning Agreement with the Site Supervisor.
-You are responsible for providing the Learning Agreement form to the Site Supervisor, in person, not via email.
-The Site Supervisor will complete page 2 of the agreement, sign it and then return it to you.
-This completed form is required in order to register for PSY 1900.
+- Once accepted, you will complete the PSY 1900 Learning Agreement with the Site Supervisor.
+You are responsible for providing the Learning Agreement form to the Site Supervisor.
+The Site Supervisor will complete page 2 of the agreement, sign it and return it to you.
+This completed form is required to register for PSY 1900.

-- In order to earn credit you will be required to submit mid-term and end-of-term journal as well as min-term and end-of-term evaluations as the academic component to complete your internship experience.
-All forms will be available on CourseWeb once the term begins.
+- In order to earn credit, you are required to submit mid-term and end-of-term journal as well as mid-term and end-of-term evaluations as the academic component to complete your internship experience.
+All forms are available on Canvas once the term begins.

 Please be aware that because of the nature of psychological or clinical social service work, undergraduate psychology students are not permitted to provide any direct client/patient services.
-The provision of psychological or counseling services requires a graduate level degree due to state licensing and healthcare provider regulations.
+Due to state licensing and healthcare provider regulations, the provision of psychological or counseling services requires a graduate level degree.
 You should not expect to have unsupervised client/patient contact or to be trained to provide any type of counseling or therapy services as part of a field placement.